19 In Movies lists

 I’m thrilled I found this movie!
 Finally, I saw a heroine who wanted to lose weight, not to conquer the stage or get married.
 Brittany wants to lose weight for health!
 But first things first.

 After the friends submit to the first race, they decide to fulfill an impossible dream and run the New York Marathon in a year.
-However, for the sake of realizing the goal, Brittany will have to change her life completely, take a fresh look at familiar things and, most importantly, overcome self-hatred.
+However, to realize the goal, Brittany will have to change her life completely, take a fresh look at familiar things, and, most importantly, overcome self-hatred.

 Real Women Have Curves (2002)